meroton/git-toprepo/README.md

 ## Configuration

 The configuration is specified in [Toml](https://toml.io/) format.
-By default, it is read from `refs/remotes/origin/HEAD:.gittoprepo.toml`, but the location can be configured in super repository git-config using `git config --local toprepo.config.ref worktree` and `git config --local toprepo.config.path <git-repo-relative-path>`.
+The location of the configuration file is set in the git-config of the super repository using `git config --local toprepo.config <ref>:<git-repo-relative-path>` which defaults to `refs/remotes/origin/HEAD:.gittoprepo.toml`.
+An empty `ref`, for example `:.gittoprepo.user.toml`, means that the file is read from the worktree instead of the commits.

 Overriding the location is only recommended for testing out a new config and debugging purpose.

 ### Sub repositories